What powers the radio emission in TDE AT2019dsg: a long-lived jet or the disruption itself?: Summary

-On the other hand, the increase in energy can be naturally interpreted as arising from the kinetic energy of the outflow.
-In the freely-coasting model, the outflow mass is larger than the external mass and hence the velocity automatically remains essentially constant.
+On the other hand, the increase in energy can be naturally interpreted as being drawn from the kinetic energy of an instantaneously ejected outflow.
+In particular, this outflow could be the unbound debris ejected during the stellar disruption \citep[as suggested for ASASSN-14li,][]{Krolik+2016,Yalinewich+2019b}.
+The outflow's total kinetic energy is much larger than that of the shocked region; hence, the velocity automatically remains essentially constant.
+Importantly, this is a natural outcome of an early stage of the outflow-CNM interaction very closely analogous to the case of supernova remnants.
 As the outflow sweeps up more and more matter, the energy within the radio-emitting region increases.
-In this case, the external density $n\propto R^{-2}$.
-In the decelerating model, the outflow mass is small so that sweeping up material slows it down; the deceleration then results in originally-slower matter catching up, delivering additional energy.

-To summarize, we find that the basic picture in which radio emission is produced by a shock running into external material naturally leads to continuing energy transfer from material driving the shock into the shocked region.
-Thus, in any shock-driven system in which the cooling time is longer than the dynamical time, and in particular here and in other radio TDEs, this is the simplest and most natural explanation for the gradual growth of the energy in the radio emitting region.
+To summarize, the basic picture in which radio emission is produced by a shock running into external material naturally leads to continuous energy transfer from material driving the shock into the shocked region.
+Thus, in any shock-driven system in which the cooling time is longer than the dynamical time, and in particular here and in other radio TDEs, (e.g. ASASSN-14li and CNSS J0019+00) this is the simplest and most natural explanation for the gradual growth of the energy in the radio emitting region.